joemoose/psiops/docs/combat.md

 13–16 | 3 | +2 | 4
 17–20 | 4 | +3 | 5

-Damage to the swarm’s HP reduces the swarm’s size and stats—each HP of damage reduces the swarm’s number by 1.
+Damage to the mob’s HP reduces the mob’s size and stats—each HP of damage reduces the mob’s number by 1.

-For example, you’re up against a swarm of 14 opponents.
-With 14 HP, 3 ARMOR, and +2 DAMAGE, this swarm can launch attacks on up to 4 targets.
-However, its size and stats are reduced after the swarm sustains 5 HP of damage.
-The new stats for the swarm would be 9 HP, 2 ARMOR, and +1 DAMAGE, and it can now attack up to 3 targets.
+For example, you’re up against a mob of 14 opponents.
+With 14 HP, 3 ARMOR, and +2 DAMAGE, this mob can launch attacks on up to 4 targets.
+However, its size and stats are reduced after the mob sustains 5 HP of damage.
+The new stats for the mob would be 9 HP, 2 ARMOR, and +1 DAMAGE, and it can now attack up to 3 targets.

 ## Damage, Injuries, and Dying